Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

 object identifier) to a function that is used to compare the user's clearance with the security label.

+### Controlling Access to Entries

+The X.500 specifications state that access to a given entry is denied under Rule-Based Access Control when access to all attribute values is denied.
+However, enforcing this would be devastating from a performance perspective.
+When performing a `list` operation, Meerkat DSA would have to check what might be thousands of attributes per entry.
+Instead, Meerkat DSA denies access to an entry if access to any of its distinguished values are denied.
+This is much faster, since usually only one single value is evaluated, and it is technically more strict from a security perspective.

 ### Where Clearances Come From

 Clearances may be associated with a user in three ways: